asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 ---

-Create a program named *solution_cube.py* that draws the following picture. *Hint: All lines are 100 steps long.All turns are either 45, 90, or 135 degrees.
+Create a program named *solution_cube.py* that draws the following picture. *Hint: All lines are 100 steps long.
+All turns are either 45, 90, or 135 degrees.
 You might need to overlap some lines to draw the entire cube.
 You can always run `forward(100)` followed by `backward(100)` if you want to draw a line but return to the original position.*

 [<img src="https://raw.githubusercontent.com/asweigart/simple-turtle-tutorial-for-python/refs/heads/master/screenshot_solution_cube.webp" style="width: 400px"/>](https://raw.githubusercontent.com/asweigart/simple-turtle-tutorial-for-python/refs/heads/master/screenshot_solution_cube.webp)